plstcharles/thelper/USAGE.rst

 The example above prepares the CIFAR10 dataset for standard training using a 80%-20% training-validation split, and keeps all the original CIFAR10 testing data for actual testing.
-All loaded samples will be normalized and resized to fit the expected input resolution of a ResNet18 model, detailed in the next subsection.
+All loaded samples will be normalized and resized to fit the expected input resolution of a typical model, as shown in the next subsection.
 This example however contains no data augmentation pipelines; refer to the `[relevant sections further down] <#defining-a-data-augmentation-pipeline>`_ for actual usage examples.
 Similarly, no sampler is used above to rebalance the classes; `[see here] <#using-a-data-sampler-to-rebalance-a-dataset>`_ for